revell-logo

 1. Initial Setup: Start at 10 yards and adjust windage and elevation to center your groups

-3. Test Multiple Distances: Verify accuracy at various ranges to ensure your sight tape is correct
+3. Verify Multiple Distances: Test accuracy at various ranges to confirm your sight tape is correct

 Advanced Technique: 3 Axis Bow Sight Adjustment

-For archers shooting in mountainous terrain or from tree stands, understanding 3 axis bow sight adjustment is crucial.
-The three axes ensure your sight remains accurate regardless of shooting angle:
+For archers hunting from tree stands or shooting in mountainous terrain, understanding 3 axis adjustment is essential.
+The three axes ensure your sight remains accurate regardless of the shooting angle, eliminating the left and right misses that plague hunters on steep shots.

 First Axis

-The first axis runs horizontally through your sight, controlling the perpendicular alignment of your sight to the bow.
-This is typically pre-set by manufacturers but should be verified during initial setup.
+The first axis runs horizontally through your sight, controlling the perpendicular alignment of your sight to the bowstring.
+This is typically pre-set by manufacturers and rarely needs adjustment during normal use.
+However, verifying first axis alignment during initial setup ensures your sight is perpendicular to the bow.

 Second Axis

-• Use a level against your bow’s riser as a reference
+• Use a level against your bow riser as a reference point

 • Adjust the sight until its bubble level matches your reference level